Molybdenum ditelluride: Electrical

 N-type bulk α-MoTe2 has an electrical conductivity of 8.3 Ω−1cm−1 with 5×1017 mobile electrons per cubic centimeter.
 P-type bulk MoTe2 has an electrical conductivity of 0.2 Ω−1cm−1 and a hole concentration of 3.2×1016 cm−3.
 The peak electrical conductivity is around 235 K, dropping off slowly with decreasing temperatures, but also reducing to a minimum around 705 K. Above 705 K conductivity increases again with temperature.
 Powdered MoTe2 has a much higher resistance.

 β–MoTe2 has a much lower resistivity than α–MoTe2 by more than a thousand times with values around 0.002 Ω·cm.
 It is much more metallic in nature.
 In the β form the molybdenum atoms are closer together so that the conduction band overlaps.
 At room temperature resistivity is 0.000328 Ω·cm.

 Orthorhombic MoTe2 has a resistance about 10% lower than the β form, and the resistance shows hysteresis of several degrees across the transition point around 250 K. The resistance drops roughly linearly with decreasing temperature.
 At 180 K resistivity is 2.52×10−4 Ω·cm, and at 120 mK the material becomes a superconductor.
+Since orthorhombic MoTe2 breaks spatial inversion symmetry, it exhibits ferroelectricity which can be coupled to its innate superconductivity.
+This coupling was leveraged to create a superconducting switch with MoTe2.

 At low electric current levels the voltage is proportional to the current in the α form.
 With high electric currents MoTe2 shows negative resistance, where as the current increases the voltage across the material decreases.
 This means there is a maximum voltage that can be applied.
 In the negative resistance region the current must be limited, otherwise thermal runaway will destroy the item made from the material.

 The Hall constant at room temperature is around 120 cm3/Coulomb for stochiometric α-MoTe2.
 But as Te is depleted the constant drops to close to 0 for compositions in the range MoTe1.94 to MoTe1.95.

 The Seebeck coefficient is about 450 μV/K at room temperature for pure MoTe2, but this drops to 0 for MoTe1.95.
 The Seebeck coefficient increases as temperature drops.